openstack/security-doc/security-guide-rst/source/data-processing/configuration-and-hardening.rst

 service to create a security group based on ports specified by the framework being accessed.

-..
-TODO (elmiko) fixup networking chapter link to point to security groups section

 For production environments we recommend controlling the security groups manually and creating a set of group rules that are appropriate for the installation.
 In this manner the operator can ensure that the default security group will contain all the appropriate rules.
-For an expanded discussion of security groups please see :doc:`../networking`.
+For an expanded discussion of security groups please see :ref:`networking-security-groups`.

 .. _data-processing-proxy-domains: